 Approval or denial of payment does not constitute medical advice and is neither intended to guide nor influence medical decision making.
-Policy Bulletins are developed by Jefferson Health Plans to assist in administering plan benefits and constitute neither offers of coverage nor medical advice.
+Policy Bulletins are developed to assist in administering plan benefits and constitute neither offer of coverage nor medical advice.
 This Policy Bulletin may be updated and therefore is subject to changes.